-Reference [20] was the first to explicitly consider the possibility of applying intertemporal price discrimination in the ATM system, as an instrument to bring the demand in line with available capacity.
-Underlining the fact that airspace users have different priorities, the author points to the possibility that heterogeneous demand could be met by heterogeneous supply, which would be offered by privatised ANSPs.
-Leal de Matos discusses general prerequisites for a successful yield management implementation, namely: fixed capacity, high fixed and low variable costs, temporal variability of demand, market segmentation, etc., and concludes that certain potential exists to employ it in the ATM system.
-She stresses the likely issues concerned with the eventual implementation of such a system, in particular:
+Reference [15] was the first to explicitly consider the possibility of applying intertemporal price discrimination in the ATM system, as an instrument to bring the demand in line with available capacity.
+The author discusses general prerequisites for a successful yield management implementation, namely: fixed capacity, high fixed and low variable costs, temporal variability of demand, market segmentation, etc., and concludes that certain potential exists to employ it in the ATM system.
+She stresses the likely issues concerned with the eventual implementation of such a system, including:

-- insufficient knowledge on the airlines' elasticity with respect to route charges; - a problem of defining a long-enough peak period (arguing that congestion would otherwise tend to move to periods before and after the peak one); - the problem of coordination of pricing policies among the ANS providers, which seems necessary if any beneficial effect is to be achieved.
+- insufficient knowledge on the airlines' elasticity with respect to route charges; - a problem of defining a long-enough peak period (arguing that congestion would otherwise tend to move to periods before and after the peak one);

+• the problem of coordination of pricing policies among the ANS providers, which seems necessary if any beneficial effect is to be achieved.

 There are, broadly speaking, two principal revenue management methods employed by airlines, from which one may draw inspiration for ATM-related applications.
-Firstly, for low-cost carriers, an algorithm is used to compute posted fares as a function of the itinerary, departure time, date, time of purchase before departure, and seat availability on the flight [21].
+Firstly, for low-cost carriers, an algorithm is used to compute posted fares as a function of the itinerary, departure time, date, time of purchase before departure, and seat availability on the flight [16].
 Here there is a single resource controlled: one flight's seating capacity.
 Importantly, there is only one price available at any single moment.

-For network carriers, revenue management is based on a highly complex set of procedures that allow carriers to offer multiple fares on a single flight, combining various rules and restrictions, e.g. ticket refunding, advance-purchase restrictions, valid travel days, stay restrictions, etc. [22].
+For network carriers, revenue management is based on a highly complex set of procedures that allow carriers to offer multiple fares on a single flight, combining various rules and restrictions, e.g. ticket refunding, advance-purchase restrictions, valid travel days, stay restrictions, etc. [17].
 Here versioning is employed, plus a broader perspective: connecting passengers, trip chaining, i.e. in a way connected resources, since the same seat can be sold in different combinations - as a point-to-point, or as one leg in various multiple-leg itineraries.
 There is thus, to some extent, an analogy with air traffic flow management, since same-sector capacity increments can be consumed by trajectories between different airport pairs.